-In past posts, we have provided information and resources related to pragmatic language, including pragmatic language developmental milestones, how to write pragmatic language goals, and resources to target pragmatic language.
+In past posts, we have provided information and resources related to pragmatic language, including pragmatic language developmental milestones, and how to write pragmatic language goals.
 In this post, we will provide overviews of all of these topics to help see how pragmatic language comes together in identifying it, targeting it, and supporting it in therapy and beyond.

 Read on to see:

 1. What is pragmatic language?